microsoft/fhir-server/docs/BulkImport.md

 As _$import_ is an async operation, a **_callback_** link will be returned in response's _Content-location_ header as well as ```202-Accepted``` in status code.

 ## Get status
 Make a http call with ```Get``` method to the **_callback_** link.
 If the operation is still running,  ```202-Accepted``` should be returned, or if it completed successfully, ```200-Ok``` should return with details in reponse body.
-Some errors may occured and caused part of the reosuces import failed but didn't result in overall failure, these are recorded as files and then uploaded to the source blob, and urls are also returned in body.
+Some errors may occured and caused part of the reosuces import failed but didn't result in overall failure, these are recorded as files and then uploaded to the source blob, and urls are also returned in body named _url_ under corresponding file closure.

 **Sample response:**
 ```json